crownstone/bluenet/docs/PROTOCOL.md

 From the get info command, you know which index to use, and what protocol, sdk, and sizes are supported.

+When result is ERR_WAIT_FOR_SUCCESS, you have to wait for the result to change to ERR_SUCCESS.
+In case the stored data matches what you upload, you will get ERR_SUCCESS_NO_CHANGE.
+If the stored data does not match, you will get ERR_WRITE_DISABLED, meaning you should first remove the current microapp.

 #### Microapp info packet

 ![Microapp info packet](../docs/diagrams/microapp_info_packet.png)